A Spectroscopic Search for Optical Emission Lines from Dark Matter Decay: Acknowledgement

 \section{Acknowledgement}

+We thank the anonymous referee for the valuable comments and suggestions, which greatly improved the quality of this manuscript.
 We thank Tracy Slatyer and Doug Finkbeiner for useful conversations.
 H.W. was supported by the Harvard College Research Program.
 D.J.E. was supported by U.S. Department of Energy grant DE-SC0007881 and as a Simons Foundation Investigator.
 This research used resources of the National Energy Research Scientific Computing Center (NERSC), a U.S. Department of Energy Office of Science User Facility located at Lawrence Berkeley National Laboratory, operated under Contract No. DE-AC02-05CH11231.

 This material is based upon work supported by the U.S. Department of Energy (DOE), Office of Science, Office of High-Energy Physics, under Contract No. DE–AC02–05CH11231, and by the National Energy Research Scientific Computing Center, a DOE Office of Science User Facility under the same contract.
 Additional support for DESI was provided by the U.S. National Science Foundation (NSF), Division of Astronomical Sciences under Contract No. AST-0950945 to the NSF’s National Optical-Infrared Astronomy Research Laboratory; the Science and Technology Facilities Council of the United Kingdom; the Gordon and Betty Moore Foundation; the Heising-Simons Foundation; the French Alternative Energies and Atomic Energy Commission (CEA); the National Council of Science and Technology of Mexico (CONACYT); the Ministry of Science and Innovation of Spain (MICINN), and by the DESI Member Institutions: \url{https://www.desi.lbl.gov/collaborating-institutions}.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the U. S. National Science Foundation, the U. S. Department of Energy, or any of the listed funding agencies.